Setting Digital Boundaries For Kids in the Internet Age

 Have a room or area in the house that is labelled a ‘Tech-Free Zone’, where no technology is present.
 This means that children are forced to find other forms of entertainment, perhaps in the form of books, toys or games.
 And remember the rules should apply to the adults too.
 Forcing everyone to unplug from their digital devices also provides a great opportunity for family bonding.

 Make Meal Times a Family Affair

 We all lead busy lives but set aside some time, perhaps over a meal, to have everyone unplug from technology.
 This means no smartphones or tablets at the table, and certainly no TV in the background.
 Use this time to check-in with the family and see how everyone’s day went or discuss what the kids learnt at school.

 There is no doubt that technology and the internet are important learning tools in this digital age.
 If used effectively the impact these resources can have on a young child’s learning is profound.
 However, it is important for parents to understand that technology can be a double-edged sword and it’s easy for kids to use it as a distraction if they are left unsupervised.
 Setting some simple boundaries like those listed above should help you find a good balance.

-However, if you’re looking for an exciting online activity for your child, have a look at our Online Preschool.
-In just three 30-minute sessions per week, your toddler will start learning Mandarin and English at the same time.
-Have a look at what we do!
+However, if you’re looking for an exciting online activity for your child, have a look at our songbook, which you can download and enjoy from anywhere, anytime!